mavenclu/editorialis/checkpoint0.md

 ## Basic functionality of the System

   * Store articles in the database
-  * Enable to add new article to database
+  * Enable to upload new article to database
   * Assign an article to an expert to review
   * Inform an expert by email about a new article being assigned to him/her
   * Enables to download an article
   * Enables to upload a review
   * Inform editorial board/authors about a new uploaded review
+  * View list of articles, reviews based on roles
+  * View list of articles based on state (new, in revision, reviewed, accepted, rejected)
+  * Archive papers after 6 months from upload

 ## Users of the System
 * Editors
 * Authors
-* Experts
+* Reviewers
 * Admin

 ## Implementation ideas
   * Maven
   * Spring, SpringBoot
-  * Hibernate database
+  * JPA2, Hibernate with PostgreSQL
-  * JPA2
   * Spring Security - authentication, authorization
   * Observer design pattern
   * REST
   * Spring email (MailChimp API)
+  * ?
+Spring statemachine